 - Check with the county and community FPAs to determine whether a county or community is posting the FIRM and FIS report on its own Website.

-- Visit the Community Map Repository in the community of interest to view a paper copy of the FIRM and FIS report.
+- Visit the Community Map Repository, or CMR, in the community of interest to view a paper copy of the FIRM and FIS report.

-- The Community Map Repository is the local office in a participating community where the FIRM, FIS report, and related products (e.g., Letters of Map Change) are kept for local use and viewing by citizens.
+- The CMR is the local office in a participating community where the FIRM, FIS report, and related products (e.g., Letters of Map Change) are kept for local use and viewing by citizens.

-- The Community Map Repository addresses are provided on the Community Information for Baldwin and Mobile Counties table and on the Preliminary and current, effective versions of the FIRM Indexes for Baldwin and Mobile Counties, which may be viewed or downloaded through the FEMA Map Service Center Website.
+- CMR addresses are provided on the Community Information for Baldwin and Mobile Counties table and on the Preliminary and current, effective versions of the FIRM Indexes for Baldwin and Mobile Counties, which may be viewed or downloaded through the FEMA Map Service Center website.